 2 Cups Apple cider

 When ready to cook, set the temperature to 250℉ and preheat, lid closed for 15 minutes.

 While the Traeger comes to temperature, trim excess fat off pork butt.
 Generously season with Traeger Big Game Rub on all sides.

-Put pork butt directly on the grill grate and cook until the internal temperature reaches 160 degrees F (approximately 3-5 hours).
+Put pork butt fat side up directly on the grill grate and cook until the internal temperature reaches 160℉, about 3-5 hours.
 Remove the pork butt from the grill.

-> On a large baking sheet, stack 4 large pieces of aluminum foil on top of each other, ensuring they are wide enough to wrap the pork butt entirely on all sides.
+On a large baking sheet, stack 4 large pieces of aluminum foil on top of each other, ensuring they are wide enough to wrap the pork butt entirely on all sides.
 If not, overlap the foil pieces to create a wider base.

 Place the pork butt in the center on the foil, then bring up the sides of the foil a little bit before pouring the apple cider on top of the pork butt.
 Wrap the foil tightly around the pork, ensuring the cider does not escape.

 Place the foil-wrapped pork butt back on the grill fat side up and cook until the internal temperature reaches 204℉, in the thickest part of the meat, about 3-4 hours longer depending on the size of the pork butt.

 Remove from the grill.
 Allow the pork to rest for 45 minutes in the foil packet.
 Remove the foil and pour off any excess liquid into a fat separator.